Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 - [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/)

-This was used to check that the Office Champion website was accessible to as many individuals needs as possible.
+This was used to check that the Office Champion website was accessible to as many individuals' needs as possible.

-On an initial scan I discovered the following accessibility errors:
+On an initial scan, I discovered the following accessibility errors:
 - The Materialize default of white text on an amber background was actually being flagged as a contrast issue.
-- Underlining being used on page headers wasn't best practice.
+- Underlining being used on page headers wasn't the best practice.
 A user could easily mistake this for a hyperlink.
 - The home button contained the same link as the adjacent "Office Champions" Hero Image, that was included in the navbar.
 Repeating adjacent links seemed unnecessary to Wave.

 <details><summary>Wave Error #1</summary><img src="officechampion/static/assets/images/docs/validation/wave1.png" alt="Wave Error #1"></details>